Clarence Elkins: Recantation of statement

 Three years after the trial, Brooke confessed her uncertainty, stating, "It couldn't have been Clarence.
-The person that hurt me and me-maw had brown eyes.
+The person that hurt me and mee-maw had brown eyes.
 And Clarence has blue eyes."

 Clarence's attorney interviewed Brooke on camera where she recanted her earlier implication of Elkins.
 Clarence appealed his conviction with this new evidence, but it was denied as the judge believed Brooke had been coached by relatives after the reconciliation.

 DNA

 After the failed appeal, they decided to retest the evidence for DNA.
 The court ruled that Melinda could have access to DNA recovered from the scene, but she would have to pay the costs of DNA testing.

 Melinda raised almost $40,000 on her own before asking the Ohio Innocence Project for assistance.
 They convinced a laboratory in Texas to test two samples for $25,000, half their normal price.
 The results excluded Clarence Elkins.

 Clarence appealed the conviction again on the basis of the new DNA evidence.
 The court ruled that because a jury convicted him without DNA evidence, they would have convicted him even if it didn't match.

 Summit County Common Court Judge Judy Hunter denied Elkins' motion in July 2005.

 After the second failed appeal, the family's further research gained information regarding the next door neighbor, Tonia Brasiel, who had driven Brooke home the morning after the attack.
 It was discovered that Brasiel's common law husband, Earl Mann, was a convicted sex offender who had been released from prison just two days before the murder, on June 5, 1998.

 It had been overlooked that Mann's wife Tonia left Brooke, a severely beaten and bloody 6-year-old in immediate need of medical care, on the porch for more than 30 minutes instead of telephoning 911 immediately.

 Melinda determined to sample Mann's DNA, but he was in prison by that time.
 Coincidentally, Mann was serving his time at Mansfield Correctional facility, the same facility where Clarence was serving his sentence.
 Clarence Elkins collected a cigarette butt discarded by Mann.
 He sent the cigarette to his attorney who sent it to a laboratory for testing.
 It was a match.